jdpedersen1/voidTemplates/README.md

 - run sudo xbps-install --repository hostdir/binpkgs <packageName>

 # !NOTE!
-## As always, open the template file and read its contents before installing, this is a best practice for all software you are
+## As always, open the template file and read its contents before installing, this is a best practice for all software you aregetting from someone else.
-getting from someone else.
 Always understand what is happining, what is being installed, and make sure it is what you want to do.
 UNDERSTAND ALL COMMANDS AND WHAT THEY DO BEFORE RUNNING.